 But I was curious.
-What works with Free Country straight away is that George and Ben seem decent enough and Matt writes with just the right Bill Brysonesque balance between self depreciation and cynical observation.
+What works with Free Country straight away is that George and Ben seem decent enough and George writes with just the right Bill Brysonesque balance between self depreciation and cynical observation.
 The trip very quickly settles into a mini road movie that thankfully seems more Morecambe and Wise then Crosby and Hope.

 It also tells you as much about the GBP as it does them and it's pretty positive on both counts.
 Starting in Lands End our travellers soon acquire a t shirt each to garb their upper halves and with a pair of shoes between them they are on the road.
 'We soon established that walking along the thick white line on the edge of the road minimised the discomfort'.

 Asking for free food in exchange for odd jobs works every time and the duo soon have a child's BMX and a child's scooter to help them conquer the hills of North Devon.'We had made it our aim to avoid A roads as much as possible.
 They are no fun to cycle along and you don't get to see the country in the same way that you do via the back roads.'